-Isis Rising is a prison-based pregnancy, birth, and parenting project provided to women currently serving time at the Shakopee Women’s Prison.
+Did you know the number of mothers serving time in prison has more than doubled over the past two decades?
+Isis Rising is a prison-based pregnancy, birth, and parenting project that works with women serving time at the Shakopee Women’s Prison.
 The program includes individualized support for expectant incarcerated mothers along with a mothering group facilitated by our doulas, providing support during birth along with the education and skills mothers need to be stronger and more connected.

 Isis Rising’s commitment to social change is illustrated in our six core beliefs: